jcastellanosierras/snake/README.md

 ## Play
 The game is very simple, press the button __Start__ and the game starts.
-And to move the snake press the arrow keys.
+And to move the snake press the arrow keys

-PD: It´s my first game :D